 2013, 2014 and 2017 results

 The 2013, 2014 and 2017 IEMP sampling plans for the BRR site were similar to the 2018 plan and focused on uranium, nitrate and pH.
 Air, soil and water samples were collected by CNSC staff in publicly accessible areas outside the BRR facility site perimeter for the sampling campaigns.
 View detailed sampling data.

 The 2013, 2014 and 2017 IEMP results confirmed that the public and the environment in the vicinity of the BRR site were protected from the releases from the facility and that there were no health or environmental impacts expected at these levels.

 The IEMP results from 2020, 2018, 2017, 2014 and 2013 indicate that the public and the environment in the vicinity of BRR are protected and that there are no expected health impacts.
 These results are consistent with the results submitted by Cameco, demonstrating that the licensee’s environmental protection program protects the health and safety of people and the environment.

 Focus on health

-Several studies have been carried out in Port Hope, ON, where uranium has been processed to manufacture nuclear fuel for decades.
-These studies have consistently demonstrated that people who live near uranium processing facilities, such as the Blind River Refinery, are as healthy as the rest of the Canadian general population.
+Several studies have been carried out in Port Hope, Ontario, where uranium has been processed to manufacture nuclear fuel for decades.
+Environmental and epidemiological studies conducted in Port Hope indicate that levels of exposure to radioactive and non-radioactive contaminants are below levels known to cause adverse health effects.
+These studies demonstrate that people who live near uranium-processing facilities, such as the BRR, are as healthy as the rest of the Canadian general population.